Who is not a good candidate for dental implants?

-A dental implant procedure is not recommended for individuals that suffer from jaw bone loss, diabetes, a suppressed immune system, individuals that had radiation therapy on the head or neck or individuals that had a heart attack recently.
-Pregnant women should avoid having dental implant surgery – it’s best to wait a bit.
+A dental implant procedure is not recommended for individuals that suffer from jaw bone loss, diabetes, a suppressed immune system, individuals that had radiation therapy on the head or neck, or individuals that had a heart attack recently.
+Pregnant women should avoid having dental implant surgery – it’s best to wait.

 It’s usually a good idea for the patient to have a set of dental x-rays before leaving for dental implants overseas.

 Are dental implants worth the risk?

 Dental implant failure (the fracture implant abutment screw, implant, or both)

 Infection of the area - easily treatable with antibiotics

 Blood vessels, tissue, and teeth structures around the implant can be damaged

 The implant can push into a sinus cavity (upper jaw implants only)